-Books for preschoolers: How they interact with books at this age
+Best Books for 4 Year Olds: How they interact with books at this age

-We’ve got 7 books for preschoolers we’re eager to get in front of them!
-According to Nemours Kids Health, children in this age range are able to listen to longer books read to them; look at books on their own; re-tell a story you read often; recognize words that rhyme; and even understand that print is read from left to right, top to bottom!
+We’ve got 7 books for 4 year olds we’re eager to get in front of them!
+According to Nemours Kids Health, children in this age range are able to listen to longer books read to them, look at books on their own, re-tell a story you read often, recognize words that rhyme, and even understand that print is read from left to right, top to bottom!
 Plus, it’s a great opportunity to bond with your child and get in some much needed cuddle time.
 With that being said, let’s get started!

 1. Pete the Cat and His Four Groovy Buttons

 The optimism in this book is contagious!
 Pete’s buttons keep popping off his shirt and instead of being frustrated, he sings, ‘buttons come and buttons go.’
-It’s nice to find books for preschoolers that model ways to handle emotions.
-This book is a nice way to introduce subtraction as well.
+It’s nice to find books for 4 year olds that model ways to handle emotions.
+It is also a creative way to introduce subtraction.

 2. Pete the Cat: I Love My White Shoes

 If your preschooler likes singing while reading, this book is for them!
 Pete keeps stepping on things that change the color of his shoes but instead of crying, he sings.
-Great book to reinforce colors!
+This is one of my favorite books for 4 year olds to reinforce colors!

 3. Chicka Chicka Boom Boom

-This rhyming book has quite the beat!
+This is one of those rhyming books for 4 year olds with quite the beat!
 What a creative way to use the letters of the alphabets as the main characters in a story.
-Ask your preschoolers to snap, clap or tap a drum while you read.
+Ask your 4 year old to snap, clap or tap a drum while you read.

 4. The Snowy Day